Homemade Biscuits the Old-Fashioned Way

 FAQS

-You can add a little more flour a tablespoon at a time.
+You can add a little bit more flour, a tablespoon at a time, until it’s manageable but still soft.
+A sticky dough helps create fluffy layers.

-Add in a little more milk a tablespoon at a time.
+Add in a little more milk, a tablespoon at a time, until the dough forms correctly.

 Yes.
-Just follow the recipe, but instead of baking, place the cut out biscuits on baking sheet and chill until firm then transfer to an airtight container or gallon freezer bag and use within 3 months.
+Just follow the recipe, but instead of baking, place the cut-out biscuits on a baking sheet and chill until firm or you have a frozen biscuit.
+Then transfer to an airtight container or gallon freezer bag and use within 3 months.

 Homemade Biscuits the Old-Fashioned Way